corda/corda/docs/source/node-services.rst

 PersistentNetworkMapService
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

- For the
-``PersistentNetworkMapService`` registered ``NodeInfo`` data is
+The ``PersistentNetworkMapService`` keeps track of ``NodeInfo`` and
-persisted and will include nodes that are not currently active.
-The
+persists it to the database.
+It and will include nodes that are not currently active.
-networking layer will persist any messages directed at such inactive
+The networking layer will persist any messages directed at such inactive
 nodes with the expectation that they will be delivered eventually, or
 else that the source flow will be terminated by admin intervention.
 An ``InMemoryNetworkMapService`` is also available for unit tests